-Registered firms must deliver the annual report on charges and other compensation under section 14.17 and the investment performance report under section 14.18 for a client together.
+14.20 Delivery of report on charges and other compensation and investment performance report under section 14.18 for a client together.
 These client reports may be combined with or accompany an account statement or additional statement for a client, or must be sent within 10 days after an account statement or additional statement for the client.